classgraph/classgraph/classgraph-vfs/README.md

 finds the open one or throws `FileSystemNotFoundException`.
 A filesystem created this way owns the `Vfs` behind it, so closing it releases everything that `Vfs` took.

+Installing the scheme changes one thing outside it. `FileSystems.newFileSystem(path)` tries each installed provider in turn and takes the first that does not decline the file, and this provider accepts a *directory*, which no built-in provider reads as a filesystem — so with `classgraph-vfs` on the classpath that call returns a `cgvfs:` filesystem over the directory where it would otherwise throw `ProviderNotFoundException`.
+Nothing else moves: an archive still goes to the JDK's own zipfs, which is tried first, and a file this provider cannot read as a filesystem is declined with `UnsupportedOperationException` so that the search carries on to the providers behind it.

 Two options can be passed in the `env` map: `"vfsSpec"`, a `VfsSpec` configuring the `Vfs` that will be created (see [Options](#options)), and `"layer"`, a `ModuleLayer` to resolve a `cgvfs:jrt:/...` module name against instead of the boot layer.